 I never stop studying.
 There's always lots to learn.
 When you stop learning, that's about the end of you.

-Award recipients participate in Butler's Morton-Finney Leadership Program and must meet program guidelines which include, but are not limited to: attendance at monthly meetings, participation in monthly individual and group service or leadership projects, and engagement in professional development opportunities.
+Award recipients participate in Butler's Dr. John Morton-Finney Leadership Program and must meet program guidelines which include, but are not limited to: attendance at monthly meetings, participation in individual and/or group community engagement projects, and engagement in professional development opportunities.